 First things first.
 I washed all the dirt and crud off the surface.
 You can see how there are some chips in the previous paint but pretty much all the rest of the paint was very securely adhering on the concrete bird.
 If it wasn’t, it would have been necessary to scrape and remove all loose and flaking paint.

 Next, time to cover all the reddish brown color.
-I painted on a quick coat of Little Lamb using one of the flat artists brushes in this set I stock in the shop.
+I painted on a quick coat of Little Lamb using one of the flat artists brushes.

 Bam!
 All of a sudden, when that Little Lamb dried, the bird totally looked like a new concrete sculpture!
 ‘New’ wasn’t the look I wanted, but I was happy to see that I now could start with a fresh slate.

 Whenever I do a faux finish, like this bird, where I was trying to do an aged faux concrete finish, (on real concrete LOL) I try to look at something that is really that.
 If nothing else, I’ll have some pictures of the real thing pulled up on my phone to keep referring to.
 In this case though, right outside the Frame and Frills workroom we have an aged concrete bench that I could refer to for color.
 It’s so interesting to me how when I try to closely color match the real thing, rarely is it the color my mind’s eye was reading it as.

 I found that a mixture of Cathedral Taupe, Bedford and Plaster over the Little Lamb did a pretty good job of matching the aged concrete bench.
 In my head, I would have thought that Plaster color would have been too yellowish, but in fact, it looks very close to the real aged concrete!

 I didn’t mix these colors together in the tray, instead I brushed/dabbed each color on the bird, wet-on-wet, and then dabbed it back off with a damp paper towel, blending them somewhat in the process.